chef/chef-web-docs/content/community_guidelines.md

 Any physical violence *or* intimidation, threatened or acted on, is a serious offense and will result in immediate exclusion from the community and appropriate follow up with law enforcement.
-No, we'ren't kidding.
+No, we're not kidding.

 ## Procedure for Handling Disagreements and Incidents